smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

 More information on this subject is offered in the LSAM Environment Management section of the IBM i LSAM documentation.
 :::

-<u>Choose 20 or 21</u>, depending on whether the normal SMADEFAULT Environment or an Alternate LSAM Environment will be used*:
+<u>Choose 20 or 21</u>, depending on whether the normal SMADEFAULT Environment or an Alternate LSAM Environment will be used:

 20. <u>EITHER</u>: Start the default installation procedure by entering the command:

   **SMASETUP**

 21. <u>OR</u>: To modify the installation for installing or upgrading an environment other than the SMADEFAULT environment, set the ALTENV parameter of the SMASETUP command to (*YES).

     Type the **SMASETUP** command and then press function key **F4** to view and enter the ALTENV parameter value correctly.
 Then press **Enter** to continue.

   :::warning
-  Please contact SMA Technologies Support before attempting to use the ALTENV(\*YES) option for the first time.
+  Please consider contacting SMA Technologies Support before attempting to use the ALTENV(\*YES) option for the first time.
 There are additional installation and configuration steps required when multiple environments are set up.
-There steps are documented in the LSAM Environment Management section of the IBM i LSAM documentation.
-However, SMA Technologies wants to consult with clients who plan to use multiple environments before they attempt to install them.
+These steps are documented in the LSAM Environment Management section of the IBM i LSAM documentation.
+However, if there are any questions about this process SMA Technologies wants to consult with clients who plan to use multiple environments before they attempt to install them.
   :::

 22. As objects are restored from the installation save file, there are status messages displayed at the bottom of the screen to indicate the progress of the installation.
 The display screen may also appear blank for some time. <u>No action is required</u>.
 23. Use the reference information published below for assistance with entering data on either of the two (or four, when ALTENV = *YES) control data displays that will be presented during the installation.

 24. When the installation procedure has finished normally, the following completion message is displayed:

+    **\*\*\* IBM i LSAM installation completed normally \*\*\***

   :::warning
   If the message indicating that the installation completed normally does not appear, or if the process ends with some other message, please contact SMA Technologies Support for assistance.
 Do not attempt to use the LSAM installation until the errors have been resolved.
 During the installation, or following an abnormal end of the command, it is very important not to reply to any error messages, should one appear, until the meaning and effect of the reply can be understood.
 Please contact SMA Technologies Support for advice, and leave the error message on display so that the circumstances of the error can be evaluated.
 Failure to follow this instruction will produce unpredictable results.
   :::
-1. Perform the Post-Install Instructions and review the information topics that follow the Post-Install Instructions, as they may apply.
+25. Perform the Post-Install Instructions and review the information topics that follow the Post-Install Instructions, as they may apply.

 ## LSAM Installation Options